oldwatchlover/Car-Dealer-Website/README.md

 From the web page, I used JQuery to load the JSON file into an array and create a dynamic portion of the web page that held the "current inventory".

-In the real use case, this proved quite manageable - the web page changed maybe daily and another script I wrote (not here) "published" the content files up to their web hosting provider.
+In the real use case, this proved quite manageable - the inventory spreadsheet changed maybe daily and another script I wrote (not here) "published" the content files up to their web hosting provider.

-Per my contract I did not own the rights to the code I did, but the Excel->JSON->html5 stuff was useful I thought, so I have created this simple sample web page to demonstrate the technique used.
+Per my contract I did not own the rights to the code I wrote, but the Excel->JSON->html5 stuff was useful I thought, so I have created it with this simple sample web page to demonstrate the technique used.

 It is stripped down raw code; not intended to be "pretty" but to demonstrate the main